jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 So why not just sign the original file?

 Public key cryptography is slow and the size of the file you can encrypt with an algorithm like RSA is limited.
-By hashing the data first, we only need to encrypt a small file.
+By hashing the data first and only **signing** the hash, we only need to encrypt a small file.

 The [OpenSSL][openssl] command line utility provides all the tools we need to digitally sign files.

     $ openssl version
-    OpenSSL 1.1.1b  26 Feb 2019
+    OpenSSL 1.1.1f  31 Mar 2020

-I am using **OpenSSL 1.1.1b** on an Ubuntu 19.04 machine for these examples.
+I am using **OpenSSL 1.1.1f** on an Ubuntu 20.04 machine for these examples.

-### Create an RSA public/private key pair with genrsa
+### Create an elliptic-curve public/private key pair with genpkey

-Generate a private key with key size of 4096 bits.
+Generate a private key using one of the standard NIST curves **P-384**

-    $ openssl genrsa -out private.pem 4096
+    $ openssl genpkey -algorithm EC -pkeyopt ec_paramgen_curve:P-384 -out ec-private.pem
-    Generating RSA private key, 4096 bit long modulus (2 primes) ...++++
-    ..............................++++
-    e is 65537 (0x010001)

-Generate a public key from the private key.
+And now a public key based on the private key

-    $ openssl rsa -in private.pem -pubout -out public.pem
+    $ openssl pkey -in ec-private.pem -pubout -out ec-public.pem
-    writing RSA key

-The files
+The key sizes are relatively small

-    $ ls -l
+    $ ls -l ec-*
-    total 8
-    -rw------- 1 scott scott 3243 Sep 28 10:41 private.pem
+    -rw------- 1 scott scott 306 Aug 29 09:50 ec-private.pem
-    -rw-r--r-- 1 scott scott  800 Sep 28 10:42 public.pem
+    -rw-rw-r-- 1 scott scott 215 Aug 29 09:50 ec-public.pem

-The private key **private.pem** should be kept secret.
+The private key **ec-private.pem** should be kept secret.

-The public key **public.pem** is meant to be shared.
+The public key **ec-public.pem** is meant to be shared.

 ### Signing

-Openssl can do the signing in a single command, combining the hashing and encryption in one step.
+Openssl can do the signing, both hashing and encrypting, in one command.

-Assume the **data** file is some big binary blob, for example a compressed tarball.

-This example explicitly specifies **sha256** as the hashing (digest) algorithm, but this is the default.

-Here is how to create a signature file
+Create a signature file like this

-    $ openssl dgst -sha256 -sign private.pem -out data.sig data
+    $ openssl dgst -sign ec-private.pem -out data.sig data

-The signature file **data.sig** is small.
+The signature file is small

     $ ls -l data*
-    -rw-r--r-- 1 scott scott 155385 Sep 28 10:45 data
+    -rw-r--r-- 1 scott scott 415867 Aug 29 10:38 data
-    -rw-r--r-- 1 scott scott    512 Sep 28 10:45 data.sig
+    -rw-rw-r-- 1 scott scott    103 Aug 29 10:40 data.sig

 It should be distributed with the **data** file.

+### Hash algorithm

+The default hashing (digest) algorithm is **sha256**.

+You can change this by adding another argument to the signing command.

+For instance to use **sha3-512**

+    $ openssl dgst -sha3-512 -sign ec-private.pem -out data.sig data

+The available hash algorithms are

+    $ openssl list --digest-commands
+    blake2b512        blake2s256        gost              md4
+    md5               rmd160            sha1              sha224
+    sha256            sha3-224          sha3-256          sha3-384
+    sha3-512          sha384            sha512            sha512-224
+    sha512-256        shake128          shake256          sm3

 ### Verifying

 Verification requires the public key and knowledge of the hashing algorithm that was used.

+If the default **sha256** was used

-    $ openssl dgst -sha256 -verify public.pem -signature data.sig data
+    $ openssl dgst -verify ec-public.pem -signature data.sig data
     Verified OK

 A failure looks like this

-    $ openssl dgst -sha256 -verify public.pem -signature data.sig modified-data
+    $ openssl dgst -verify ec-public.pem -signature data.sig modified-data
     Verification Failure

+If a different hash algorithm was used, this needs to be specified or the check will fail.

+    $ openssl dgst -sha3-512 -sign ec-private.pem -out data.sig data

+    $ openssl dgst -verify ec-public.pem -signature data.sig data
+    Verification Failure

+    $ openssl dgst -sha3-512 -verify ec-public.pem -signature data.sig data
+    Verified OK

-If shell scripting the verification, the **$?** variable is set to zero on (success) or one on (failure) as you would expect.
+The shell variable **$?** is set to zero (success) or one (failure) as you would expect.

 ### Encrypting the Private Key